-We started with a non-twisted rope, but after only one lifting operation two complete revolutions have entered the rope.
-The twisted zones are trapped between the sheave and the drum and cannot unlay at the swivel to regain their initial, nontwisted state.
-On the contrary, with every additional lift, the amount of rope twist will increase.
+We started with a nontwisted rope, but after only one lifting operation two complete revolutions have entered the rope.
+The twisted zones are trapped between the sheave and the drum and cannot unlay at the swivel to regain their initial, non-twisted state.